codeministry/toogle-to-jira/README.md

 ### Import your toggl time tracks to as worklogs into Jira Cloud

 As a freelancer, I like to use [toggl](https://track.toggl.com) to track my hours.
 Many of the projects I am involved in use Jira as project software.
+Therefore,<br>
-Therefore, I was looking for a simple way to transfer my hours quickly and easily as a worklog to Jira.
+I was looking for a simple way to transfer my hours quickly and easily as a worklog to Jira.
+I use the generated Jira key (e.g. `SLY-242`), <br>
-I use the generated Jira key (e.g. `SLY-242`), which every task and story has, as a unique identification key in the description toggl.
+which every task and story has, as a unique identification key in the description toggl.

 [![Add time entry](images/toggl-time-entry.png)](https://track.toggl.com)